LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 - sbrk()

 \*alloca uses the stack, but still should not be used.
 The man page explains (alloca() man page)[https://www.man7.org/linux/man-pages/man3/alloca.3.html].
-//INCLUDE SOMETHING ABOUT VARIATIC ARRAY LENGTH DECLARING

-This would also mean some functions that return dynamic memory like strdup().
-What I'm not entirely sure about are standard library functions that internally use dynamic memory.
-The printf family is one example.
-Printf uses xmalloc which would abort the program on allocation failure.
-I suppose this could be used as a safety check and ensure boundaries are not past?
-They do include printf in rule 7, so I assume this is more a ban on explicit usage of dynamic memory.

 Some ways to imitate dynamic behavior
 1. Set maximum bounds for input